 As a Psychologist who works predominantly in the area of psychological therapy, my main role is to work directly with individuals and couples to assist them to better understand issues occurring in their lives and relationships.
 Through sessions, I will assist you to more deeply understand your behaviour and what may be driving certain unhelpful patterns - and then how to go about making positive changes.
 These unhelpful patterns may fall under the label of a diagnosis, or may simply be something that makes your life more difficult or that you wish to improve.
 The plan for your treatment will be discussed at the end of out initial session, as well as reviewed ongoing to ensure it remains appropriate and helpful as things change.

 How long is a session?
 Sessions offered at Evo Psychology last for 55 minutes.
-If a longer session is required, please contact us to discuss associated fees and so this can be accounted for in booking you in.
+If a longer session is required, please contact us to discuss associated fees and so this can be accounted for when booking you in.

 How much does a session cost?
 Standard subsequent consultations are charged at $200, and more information can be found on our 'fees' page.